Jhoncosta08/Task-manager/README.md

 ## Summary:

-Angular design of a management system task.
+Angular project of a management system task.
 Tasks are saved in local storage

 ## Requirements guide: